-- Full Glass Coverage: Full glass policies that pay for any covered glass loss without a deductible.
+- Full Glass Coverage: Policies that pay for any covered glass loss without a deductible.

 - Vehicle Collision Coverage: This type of coverage pays to bring the policyholder’s vehicle back to the pre-loss condition in the event of a collision.

-- Comprehensive Coverage: Comprehensive insurance helps to pay for non-collision damage sustained by a vehicle.
-Vandalism, theft, and natural disasters would be paid for with this coverage.
+- Comprehensive Coverage: Comprehensive insurance helps to pay for non-collision damage sustained by a vehicle like vandalism, theft, or natural disasters.

 As a policyholder, your most important interactions with your auto insurance provider usually take place when you’re filing a claim following a loss.